beamX/control-node/README.md

 ## Introduction

-`control_node` is an Elixir library that enables building your own continous delivery and orchestration service tailored to your needs.
-It offers APIs to store release tars and deploy them to remote hosts (via **SSH**) and monitor and manage deployed service nodes.
+`control_node` is a Elixir library that enables building custom continous delivery and orchestration service.
+It offers APIs to store release tars and deploy them to remote hosts (via **SSH**), monitor and manage deployed service nodes.

 ## Pre-requisites

-In order to use `control_node` you must ensure the following,
+In order to build with `control_node` you must ensure the following,

 - **Control node should have SSH access to all host machines where releases will be deployed**
 - **Deployed Elixir services should register with EPMD** (this happens by default when an Elixir